rcya1/lilypad/README.md

 # Lilypad

-My notetaking and homework setup built on top of [remark](https://github.com/remarkjs/remark) and a custom VSCode extension for browsing notes.
+My notetaking setup built on top of [remark](https://github.com/remarkjs/remark) and a custom VSCode extension for browsing notes.

+All of my notes source files are stored in `/src` and are rendered automatically via GitHub actions to `/rendered`.

 ## Usage